-the star water with
+the ward water with

-Funding Source Index 1 Source Program Agency Grant/Loan Funds Available Description Fed-9 Drinking Water State Revolving Fund SCDHEC and SC Rural Infrastructure Authority Congress appropriates funding for the Drinking Water State Revolving Fund that is then awarded to states by EPA based on results of the most recent Drinking Water Infrastructure Needs Survey and Assessment.
+Funding Source Index Grant/Loan Funds Available Description Fed-9 Drinking Water State Revolving Fund SCDHEC and SC Rural Infrastructure Authority Congress appropriates funding for the Drinking Water State Revolving Fund that is then awarded to states by EPA based on results of the most recent Drinking Water Infrastructure Needs Survey and Assessment.
 This program is a federal-state partnership aimed at ensuring that communities have safe drinking water by providing low- interest loans and grants to eligible recipients for drinking water infrastructure projects.